VitorNascDev/Streaming/README.md

 ## Api

 - [X] Create the auth route
-- [ ] Create a route to serve the public files
+- [X] Create a route to serve the public files
-- [ ] Protect the routes of these public files based on user permissions
+- [X] Protect the routes of these public files based on the user token
+- [ ] Create a system of permission on these files or folders

 ## Front-End

+- [ ] Create a Header
+- [ ] Create a Login Modal
+- [ ] Create a Register Modal
+- [ ] Create a Page To list all the files